 Apparently my newest Calculated Act of Kindness is to plant gardens an do yard work for friends.
 Even new friends, and people I barely know.
 When gardening with a friend the other day, I asked about his neighbor’s yard.
 It is such a cute neighborhood but this house… Well.
 It stood out for the wrong reasons.
 Come to find out he is a vet suffering from PTSD.
 Needless to say, weeds aren’t his priority.
-Apparently, leaving his house hasn’t been such a priority for the last few years.
+My friend told me that his family tried to help him clear his home once in a while and was even able to talk him into hiring a skip so they could at least help to clean up his yard.
+Apparently, leaving his house hasn’t been such a priority for the last few years either.

 There was a woman who lived across the street from my childhood home named Karen.
 She lived alone and would always buy Girl Scout cookies when I came around.
 Otherwise, we’d wave hello but had very little other interaction with her.
 But we could tell, even as kids, that her existence was lonely.
 And because we grew up under the Donley regime, yard work was a regular occurrence.
 My parents had us outside picking up leaves and doing other odd work in the yard a lot.
 If we got in trouble, we knew what the punishment would be — yard work.